 Moreover, the Joy-Cons can attach to both sides of the console to support handheld style play.
 They can also be used individually or used to provide a traditional home console form by connecting to a grip accessory.
 Meanwhile, the Nintendo Switch Pro Controller is a traditional game controller much like the GameCube’s one.
 Being an eighth-gen console, Nintendo Switch competed against Sony’s PlayStation 4 and Microsoft’s Xbox One.

-Within a year of release, Nintendo Switch units reached over 14 million sale worldwide.
+Within a year of release, Nintendo Switch units reached over 14 million in sales worldwide.
 The console and its inferior version, Nintendo Switch Lite, have sold over 68 million units worldwide as of September 2020.

 Other notable games available include Resident Evil, NBA, The Elder Scrolls, Assassin’s Creed, FIFA, Final Fantasy, and more.
 There are over 3100 games available on the Switch.